spinamp/spindexer/README.md

  - Install postgresql-client
  - yarn build
  - yarn start
+ - This should start up the server.
+It will seed your database from a recent backup if the database is not yet created, and then catch up the database with the latest data until it is up to date
+ - Repeat yarn start to catch up

 ## Design Goals
 There are a few design goals for the code: